allenai/reward-bench/README.md

 3. `scripts/run_v2.py`: Run evaluations for RewardBench 2, with special data handling for best-of-4 and Ties data.

 ## Quick Usage
-RewardBench let's you quickly evaluate any reward model on any preference set.
+RewardBench lets you quickly evaluate any reward model on any preference set.
 It also will detect if a instruction dataset is passed (by checking for not having `chosen`/`rejected`, and having `messages`) -- for these, just a model outputs are logged (not accuracy).

 To install for quick usage, install with pip as: